 How Can Pregnancy Affect Lupus?

-Where some women may experience no lupus symptoms during their entire pregnancy, others may experience mild to moderate symptoms.
+Where some women may experience no symptoms of lupus during their entire pregnancy, others may experience mild to moderate symptoms.
 In some cases, women may experience a complete change in their symptoms or experience reduced symptoms.
 Every woman may experience different effects of lupus on their pregnancy.
 However, it is seen women who become pregnant during the quiet period of the disease are less likely to experience any flare-ups during their pregnancy.
-It is also seen that sometimes women may get confused with lupus and pregnancy symptoms such as pains and aches.
+It is also seen that sometimes women may get confused with lupus and pregnancy symptoms such as pain and aches.
 It is very important that your report even the mildest symptoms to your doctor to avoid complications.

 Can You Prevent Lupus?

-Sadly, lupus cannot be prevented, but you can take various measures to control your symptoms.
+Unfortunately, lupus cannot be prevented, but you can take various measures to control your symptoms.

 Tips for Safe Pregnancy and Healthy Baby